 GSI Short Calls Projects are funded by GSI.
 They are less than 12 months duration and less than €25,000.
 They are open to academic and non-academic institutes.
 Further information on Short Calls in general is available in the Research section of the website.
-The funded projects related to Groundwater are listed below.
+The funded projects related to Groundwater are listed below and the funded projects related to Geothermal are listed here.

 Geological Survey Ireland, along with 44 other national and regional Geological Survey Organisations from 32 European countries have joined forces to develop an ERA-NET Co-Fund Action towards 'Establishing the European Geological Surveys Research Area to deliver a Geological Service for Europe' called GeoERA.